grame-cncm/faustlibraries/doc/docs/community.md

 # Libraries from the community

-A lot of libraries have been developed by the commmunity.
+A lot of libraries have been developed by the community.
 They are presented in the following sections.

 ## [abclib library](https://github.com/alainbonardi/abclib/)
 ### 20 years of research, teaching and creation in mixed music using Faust language